 In 2012 we began offering the PDC at MOFGA’s Common Ground Education Center in Unity, Maine and Jesse Watson of Midcoast Permaculture joined the core facilitation team.

 In 2015 we began teaching the PDC in Boston (Lisa’s hometown and the same driving time from Portland as MOFGA) to serve that audience since no PDCs had occurred there in many years.
-We have co-sponsored the Boston PDC with the Boston Food Forest Coalition and others in order to grow the network and capacity of the permaculture community in New England’s biggest city.
-Recently we have begun collaborating with Hawthorne Youth and Community Center in Roxbury, basing our Boston PDC out of their renovated site located on open green space comprising several city blocks at the base of Fort HIll.
+For three years, we co-sponsored the Boston PDC with the Boston Food Forest Coalition and others in order to grow the network and capacity of the permaculture community in New England’s biggest city.